-This week Russian police detained about 500 people at a protest over the jailing of an investigative Moscow journalist.
-The journalist, Ivan Golunov, was arrested last Thursday for allegedly dealing drugs, a charge he denies.
+Last month, Russian police arrested about 500 people at a protest over the jailing of an investigative Moscow journalist.
+The journalist, Ivan Golunov, was arrested for allegedly dealing drugs, a charge he denies.
 In an unusual turn of events, the police released him and promised to punish those who allegedly framed him.
-Not only did hundreds turn out in the streets to protest the arrest, but the three main newspapers printed front page headlines decrying the arrest, an uncommon show of solidarity.
+Not only did hundreds take to the streets to protest the arrest, but the three main newspapers printed front-page headlines criticizing the arrest, an uncommon show of solidarity

-The widespread protest was also unusual for the country but may grow more common.
+These widespread protests are unusual for the country but may grow more common.
 According to Levada

-, an independent public opinion research non-profit, Russians
+, an independent public opinion research organization, Russians